Giving back

 Former President and CEO Scotty McIntyre Jr. always viewed insurance as a people business.
 In his interactions with agents, policyholders and employees, he chose to go beyond the numbers to seek the human side.
 Today, in the same spirit, UFG recognizes its agents and employees for exceptional community service and philanthropy.

-$5,000 donation to Willis Dady Homeless Services in recognition of Joanie's inspiring commitment to community service.
+$5,000 donation to the Partners of the Performing Arts in recognition of Casey's inspiring commitment to community service.

-$5,000 donation to Hardwick Fire Department in recognition of Jennifer's above-and-beyond service to others.
+$5,000 donation to the Fight with Flash Foundation in recognition of Craig's above-and-beyond service to others.